phetsims/build-a-nucleus/doc/implementation-notes.md

 *Decay screen*
 - HalfLifeNumberLineNode uses a ChartTransform to create the number line.
-Visually, this looks like a log scale number line.
+Visually, this looks like a log scale number line of values with the base power of 10.
 However, this was done by mapping the number line width to the range of the *exponents* in the number line.

 *Chart Intro screen*